shaohsuanhung/Perception-error-model-for-autonomous-driving/documents/weekly-report/week2.md

 ## Next week task

-- **Urgent:**
+### Urgent
 - Convert the nuscenses dataset to .record file
-- **Regular**
+### Regular
 - Sent email to Dr.Justin, to discuss scope of the project.
 Should draft the project proposal and project Gantt chart beforehand.